 Why is this project important to you personally?

 Babby: I believe California needs to improve the rate its previously incarcerated population comes back to prison and jail.
-One of the most important factors in reducing recidivism is the communication an incarcerated citizen has with their family, friends and loved ones.
+One of the most important factors in reducing recidivism is the communication the incarcerated citizen has with family and friends.
 The second is the programming they receive while being incarcerated.
-We had an opportunity to move both of these key efforts forward in one procurement, which is rare in the area of public safety.
-The increase in the quality of life by staying out of the incarceration life cycle along with the potential savings to the citizens of California makes this one of the most important efforts I have been a part of in my 30-plus years of State civil service.
+We had an opportunity to move both efforts forward in one procurement, which is rare in public safety.
+Increasing the quality of life by staying out of the incarceration life cycle, along with the potential savings to California taxpayers, makes this one of the most important efforts I have been a part of in my 30-plus years of State civil service.

 Dumalig: My team and I have been working on this project for about three years.
-When we first started discussing that we wanted to provide tablets to allow incarcerated people to send and receive emails, some people probably thought we were crazy.
-Fast forward to today and realizing the impacts that COVID-19 has had on all of our lives, I think we all understand a little more how important it is to hear from and see (even virtually) our own family and friends.
-At the end of the day, we have to remember that a majority of those incarcerated will one day be our neighbors.
-I truly believe this is a great opportunity for our incarcerated men and women to not only be able to keep in contact with their families, but also to be able to become familiar with various technologies to better prepare them for going home.
+When we first started discussing tablets for incarcerated people to send and receive emails, some probably thought we were crazy.
+Fast forward to today and realizing the impacts of COVID-19, I think we all understand a little more how important it is to hear from and see (even virtually) our own family and friends.
+At the end of the day, we have to remember a majority of those incarcerated will one day be our neighbors.
+This helps our incarcerated population keep in contact with their families.
+Also it helps them become familiar with technologies to prepare them for reentry.